oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

    define ranges of acceptable content for an instance of a String type if the character set defines a collation order.

+Any of those options could potentially overlap with a pattern specification.

-The *pattern* option in JADN is identified by the `%` type option character followed immediately by the regular expression to be applied, with the entire option contained in double-quotes.
+The *pattern* option in JADN is used to provide a regular expression to be applied to a string type instance.
 When representing the *pattern* option in JIDL, it should be directly connected to the `String` type name.
 The JIDL pattern specification is surrounded with braces "{ }", containing